YehonatanAvrah/python/README.md

-# python project :)
-SAL - Snakes And Ladders
+# Snakes And Ladders
+Bagrut project in Cyber
+Yehonatan Avrahamian